Tom Garlepp: Early life

 Garlepp was born in Calgary, Alberta, Canada.
 He grew up in Perth, Western Australia, where he attended Aquinas College.
 In his senior year at Aquinas, Garlepp averaged 25 points, 12 rebounds, 4 assists and 5 blocked shots per game, leading the team to the State High School Championships and to a bronze medal at the National Championships.
 He also played Australian rules football as a youth.

 Playing career

 Early years

 Garlepp debuted in the State Basketball League (SBL) for the East Perth Eagles in 2002, playing three games.
 In 2003, he played 11 games for the Perry Lakes Hawks, helping them win the SBL championship.

-In 2004, Garlepp moved to Canberra to play for the Australian Institute of Sport (AIS) in the South East Australian Basketball League (SEABL).
+In 2004, Garlepp moved to Canberra to attend the Australian Institute of Sport (AIS) and play for the AIS men's team in the South East Australian Basketball League (SEABL).
 In 25 games, he averaged 3.0 points, 3.8 rebounds and 1.6 blocks per game.
 He led the AIS in blocked shots with 39 and set an AIS record with 10 blocked shots in one game.

 Garlepp returned to the Perry Lakes Hawks in 2005 and continued with the team in 2006 and 2007.